Wedge Studio

 The lack of visual separation between sections can make it tiring to scroll through the page

-The font sizing feels unbalanced
+The homepage is overloaded with text, and the font sizing feels unbalanced

 Low-Fidelity Wireframes